-Karen Parkin, known as “Zola” amongst the AmaXhosa and “Busisiwe” amongst the AmaZulu, lives with a Zulu family on a hill in a village near Eshowe.
+Karen Parkin (left), known as “Zola” amongst the AmaXhosa and as “Busisiwe” amongst the AmaZulu, lives with a Zulu family on a hill in a village near Eshowe.

 Karen has been an internationally recognised Herbalist since 2004 and a practising Sangoma (Traditional Healer) in Zululand for the last 3 years.
 Karen is also an attuned Reiki Master and a Permaculturist and specializes in creating food and medicinal gardens.

 “Let food be your medicine and medicine your food”

 ~ Hippocrates ~

 Herbs are used in all aspects of life; cosmetic, nutritional, health, etc; and restore our physical, emotional, mental and spiritual balance.